 However, the success of RhIg shots has made this treatment only necessary in less than 1 percent of cases of Rh incompatibility in the United States.

 The general outlook is good in mild cases of Rh incompatibility.

 Severe cases, in which the effects of Rh incompatibility aren’t prevented, can result in severe complications.
 These complications may include:

 - brain damage to the baby, which is known as kernicterus

 - fluid buildup or swelling in the baby

 - trouble with mental function, movement, hearing, and speech

-Rh incompatibility is rarely a problem in countries with good medical care.
+Death of the baby can also occur.
+Rh incompatibility is rarely a problem in countries with good medical care, however.

-This condition is completely preventable.
-If you think you may be pregnant and have an Rh-negative blood type, you should talk with your doctor to determine the best course of action.
-If the father of the child is Rh-positive or his blood type is unknown, receiving preventive treatment with immune globulins will prevent serious effects of the condition.
+This condition is preventable.
+If you think you may be pregnant and have an Rh-negative blood type, you should talk with your doctor to determine the best plan.